mingmingli916/site_flask/note.md

 The routes related to the user authentication subsystem will be added to a second blueprint, called auth.
 Using different blueprints for different subsystems of the application is a great way to keep the code neatly organized.

+## User Authentication with Flask-Login
+When users log in to the application, their authenticated state has to be recorded in the user session, so that it is remembered as they navigate through different pages.
+Flask-Login is a small but extremely useful extension that specializes in managing this particular aspect of a user authentication system, without being tied to a specific authentication mechanism.